SynxFlow/SynxFlow/docs/source/Modules/engines.rst

       from synxflow import flood

-      # Create an instance of the FloodEngine with the specified working directory
-      engine = flood.FloodEngine("/path/to/flood/work_dir")
-      status = engine.run()
+      status = flood.run("/path/to/flood/work_dir")
       if status == 0:
           print("Flood simulation completed successfully!")
       else:
           print("Flood simulation encountered an error.")

+.. py:module:: landslide

+   **Overview:**

+   The *landslide* module provides the core functionality for simulating landslide runout events using GPU acceleration.

+   **Function: run(work_dir)**

-.. py:class:: landslide(work_dir)
+   .. py:function:: run(work_dir)

+      Starts the landslide runout simulation.

       :param work_dir: str
          The path to the working directory containing the necessary input data (e.g. terrain models, material properties) for the landslide simulation, and where outputs will be written.

-   **Overview:**

-   The *LandslideEngine* class implements the core engine for simulating landslide runout events.
-   It utilizes GPU acceleration to compute the dynamics of landslide movement based on input configurations.

-   **Methods:**

-   .. py:method:: run()

-      Starts the landslide runout simulation.

-      **Returns:**

-         int
+      :returns: int
          A status code where 0 indicates success and a non-zero value indicates an error.

    **Example:**